Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.60 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.63 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 166 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (168 total, 1.3 per game).

-- His last appearance came on Friday against the Cincinnati Reds, when the righty tossed seven scoreless innings while allowing just one hit.
+- In his last appearance on Saturday against the Cincinnati Reds, the righty went 5 1/3 innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.